 The fire that sailed over their heads sizzled and snapped; out of control.
 Dangerous.

 Scowling, she surged forward.

 'Katara!'
 Someone— her brother perhaps— hissed in warning.

-The look he turned on her, so full of fury and distrust, comforted her in a strange way; at least they knew where they stood, hating and distrusting one another equally.
-Turning to the shallowly breathing old man, she summoned the remaining water in her pouch and ignored the boy beside her.
+The look the firebender turned on her, so full of fury and distrust, comforted her in a strange way; at least they knew where they stood, hating and distrusting one another equally.
+Turning to the shallowly breathing old man, she summoned the remaining water in her pouch.

 She gloved her fingers in the cool liquid and reached for the burnt flesh on the general's shoulder.

 The prince's grip was like iron.
 'Don't touch him!'

 She took a deep breath and schooled the glower from her face.
 'I'm a healer.
 Let me do this for him.'

 'Let her go!'
 Sokka shouted from behind them.